alprojects1/boiler-plates/HTML/README.md

 ### Files

 - `basic.html`: The HTML boilerplate file.
-- `styles.css`: A basic CSS file linked in the HTML boilerplate.
+- `styles.css`: A basic CSS file linked in the HTML boilerplate.on
+- `script.js`: A basic function to hook into my github